-- Internet of Things
+- Internet of Things (for intake summer 2021 and winter 2022)

 - Interactive Media

 - Data Engineering

 5 Compulsory elements of the programme, 1st - 4th semester

 All courses on the first 4 semesters are compulsory, and they all include a semester project.
 The overall goal of the semester projects is to connect the courses and for students to apply the skills acquired during the semester.
 Project methods, teamwork, communication, and documentation skills are taught in the context of the semester projects.